haberdashPI/bistable/README.md

         - [x] do the same for the old approach
         - [x] compare new approach using both ``L_2`` and ``L_1`` norm
   - [X] create a graph to visualize stimulus response in layer1
+        - [x] simple - discriminability of a and b
-        - [ ] how do we handle the harmonic responses?
+        - [ ] cluster
-  - [ ] extend length of stimuli?
+        - [ ] spectral-temporal modulation filters
   - [ ] introduce adaptation in layer 1
+        - [ ] how does first approach affect psychophysical benchmarks
+        - [ ] create some graphs, using the normed quanities (not responses)
   - [ ] introduce mutual inhibition in layer 1
   - [ ] introduce noise in layer 1